fabiosenracorrea/dynamodb-provider/readme.md

   })
   ```

-- `extend`: A function you can use to add/modify properties from the entity automatically upon retrieval on `from(ENTITY)` calls
+- `extend`: A function you can use to add/modify properties from the entity automatically upon retrieval on `from(xxx)` calls

   ```ts
     type tUser = {